microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/examples/New-MgChatMember.md

 This example shows how to use the New-MgChatMember Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

-### Example 6: Add a out-of-tenant external user to a chat, sharing no chat history
+### Example 6: Add an out-of-tenant external user to a chat, sharing no chat history

 ```powershellImport-Module Microsoft.Graph.Teams